nasa/openmct/CONTRIBUTING.md

    ```JavaScript
    if (responseCode === 401)
    ```
-1. Don’t use the ternary operator.
-Yes it's terse, but there's probably a clearer way of writing it.
+1. Use the ternary operator only for simple cases such as variable assignment.
+Nested ternaries should be avoided in all cases.
 1. Test specs should reside alongside the source code they test, not in a separate directory.
 1. Organize code by feature, not by type. eg.